djl218/java-coding-challenge/README.md

 *  Input is not negative

 There is also an `InputQueue` class.
 This class keeps track of the inputs from the different clients and counts any duplicate values.
 A boolean array was chosen for this purpose.
-Some options that were considered for duplicate tracking were a Set, Boolean array, and a BitSet.
+Some options that were considered for duplicate tracking were a Set, boolean array, and a BitSet.

 Sets are slow in comparison to boolean arrays and BitSets, so that option was dismissed early.
 [This article](https://www.baeldung.com/java-boolean-array-bitset-performance) shows that in single-bit write-heavy scenarios, the boolean array exhibits a superior throughput almost all the time except for a very large number of bits.
 So the boolean array was chosen.